 During pregnancy, the growth of the baby progressively stretches out the muscles and skin and of the abdomen.
 After childbirth, the body may not return to its pre-pregnancy state.
 The skin often is loose and saggy in the lower abdomen.
 There may be stretch marks.
-The core muscles have also been stretched usually resulting in a diastasis recti and a bulging abdomen.
-A tummy tuck helps restore a woman’s body as it was before childbirth.
+The core muscles have also been stretched usually resulting in diastasis recti and a bulging abdomen.
+A tummy tuck helps rejuvenate a woman’s body as it was before childbirth.

 Different types of tummy tucks

 Full Tummy Tuck – this usually involves removal of the skin between the belly button and the pubic area.
 The diastasis recti (or muscle separation) is repaired resulting in a tighter waist, improved definition, and a flatter abdomen.
-The skin is then pulled down and the incision is meticulously closed in layers with absorbable sutures.
-A new hole is created for the belly button to help it heal beautifully.
+The skin is then pulled down and the incision is closed in layers with absorbable sutures.
+A new hole is created for the belly button to help it heal.
 Dr. Sailon often combines a full tummy tuck with liposuction to help sculpt the abdomen and flanks (also known as a “lipoabdominoplasty”).

 Mini Tummy Tuck – a technique reserved when the primary issue is stretching out of the muscles and there is minimal loose skin.
 A small amount of skin is removed from the lower abdomen but the belly button remains attached to the surrounding skin.
 The core muscles are then repaired and tightened.
 This may be done via an endoscopic approach to minimize the scar length.
 Liposuction may be used during this procedure as well to help shape the abdomen and waist.

-Massive Weight Loss (Post Bariatric) Tummy Tuck – with massive weight loss (usually on the order of 80+ pounds) comes a significant amount of excess skin.
+Massive Weight Loss (Post Bariatric) Tummy Tuck – with massive weight loss (usually on the order of 80+ pounds) comes to a significant amount of excess skin.
 The weight loss may be a result of diet and exercise or, more commonly, from weight loss (bariatric) surgery.
 Occasionally, a vertical incision may be required to help remove even more skin.
-Dr. Sailon will assess your particular needs to determine the best surgical approach for you.
+Dr. Sailon will assess your particular needs to determine the appropriate surgical approach for you.
 Often, a tummy tuck may be combined with recontouring other areas of the body such as the arms, thighs, or chest/breasts.

 Panniculectomy – involves removal of the abdominal pannus (hanging skin) and typically refers to a medically-indicated surgery that may be covered by insurance.
 This is not done for cosmetic purposes and, therefore, the shaping is more limited.
 The excess skin may cause a number of problems including chronic skin infections, intertrigo or rashes, and back pain.

 Dr. Sailon strictly adheres to the highest quality and safety possible for his patients.
-Your tummy tuck surgery will be performed in an surgical center or hospital.
+Your tummy tuck surgery will be performed in a surgical center or hospital.
 The surgery is performed under general anesthesia and typically takes around 3 hours, depending on how much work must be done.
 You will meet a board-certified anesthesiologist on the day of surgery who will make sure you are comfortable and asleep throughout the procedure.

 and it is beneficial to have someone help around the house for the first few days.

-Dr. Sailon typically recommends taking 10-14 days off from work but some may be able to return earlier.
+Dr. Sailon typically recommends taking 10-14 days off from work but some may be able to return to work earlier.
 It is important that you walk around frequently after surgery and do not spend all day in bed.
 Activity involving carrying light weights begins two weeks after surgery.
-Cardio exercise can usually resume after four weeks.
+Cardiovascular exercise can usually resume after four weeks.
 Lifting heavier weights (more than 15 pounds) must weight until 6-8 weeks after surgery.